← All posts

 7 min read

-The fastest way to start an argument with a recruiter is to ask whether Meta or Instagram is better for hiring blue-collar workers.
-The honest answer is "both, for different things."
-Here's the breakdown we use internally when planning campaigns across 14 markets.
+Facebook and Instagram are both Meta apps, so they share one ad system - but they reach very different people.
+The fastest way to start an argument with a recruiter is to ask which one is better for hiring blue-collar workers.
+The honest answer is “both, for different things.”
+Here’s the breakdown we use internally when planning campaigns across 14 markets.

 Audience: who you reach

-Meta (Facebook + Instagram Reels) reaches a wider age band.
-The strongest blue-collar audience on Meta is 28–55 — settled workers with families, often actively scrolling Facebook for local groups and Marketplace.
+Facebook reaches a wider age band.
+The strongest blue-collar audience on Facebook is 28–55 - settled workers with families, often actively scrolling for local groups and Marketplace.
 Drivers, warehouse leads, electricians and HVAC techs over-index here.

 Instagram skews younger, 18–34.
 It is unmatched for entry-level warehouse, food service, retail, and the lower end of skilled trades.
 If you are hiring forklift operators with a “no experience needed, we train” offer, Instagram will deliver more volume at lower cost than anything else.